 But Louisa is horrified at the thought of sending him miles away to school.
 Tension is mounting between Louisa and Martin.
 They can’t seem to agree on anything.

 The final straw for Louisa comes when she discovers Martin has set a date for their baby’s christening without even consulting her.
 Louisa decides she has had enough.
 She packs a bag, and takes the baby back home to her mum.

-Episode 7: "Cats and Sharks" (Episode Seven, Season Five) airs Thursday, December 27, 2012 at 9 p.m. - Bert Large's restaurant business is in financial trouble.
+Episode 7: "Cats and Sharks" repeats Friday, Dec.
+29, 2017 at 10 p.m. - Bert Large's restaurant business is in financial trouble.
 He can’t even afford the food and drink for a charity event to raise money for Florence Dingle’s (Anne Reid) cat sanctuary.

 Eleanor comes to Bert's rescue with a plan to boost business at the restaurant, suggesting they have a Spanish theme night to attract customers.
 She rolls up her sleeves and begins preparing for the Spanish feast.